 The mine layout places most mine-related facilities in close proximity to the proposed open pit, and to the extent possible, on private lands owned by Treasury Metals.
 The Operations Area (Figure 3.0-1A) will be surrounded by a perimeter ditch, which will prevent direct discharges to the environment as described in Sections 3.16.1 and 3.16.2.
 The overall Project footprint will cover approximately 188 ha during the maximum of extent of operations with the entire footprint on Treasury Metals lands that are either patented or leased (mining rights and surface rights).
 The site plan shown in Figure 3.0-1A shows the preferred alternatives for Project components, as described in Section 2.
 Figure 3.0-1B provides an illustration of the Plant site details, while the layout of the Administration Area is provided in Figure 3.0-1C.
-At closure, Treasury Metals will reclaim the site as described in Section 3.14.
-Two options are discussed in the EIS for closure, one using a dry cover for the closure of the tailings storage facility (TSF) (see Figure 3.0-1D), and one using a wet cover for the closure of the RSF (see Figure 3.0.1E).
+At closure, Treasury Metals will reclaim the site in a manner that is illustrated in Figure 3.0-1D.